 So, let’s go back to the question at hand: Who at Black Enterprise do you send your information to if you want to be considered for a story?
 You find the answer to that question by asking another: What kind of Black Enterprise story do you want to be featured in?

 Black Enterprise, as with most media products, breaks down its coverage into specific subject areas, and then assigns editors/content producers to manage coverage of those areas, including deciding who and what to cover when, and who should write the articles.
 If you’re familiar with Black Enterprise, then you know that we specialize in coverage of personal finance, small business and careers as primary areas of expertise, supplemented by coverage of technology, lifestyle and personal development.
 All you need to do is look carefully at the sections of the magazine, to see which content producer is responsible for which area of coverage.
 All other things being equal, that’s how you identify the right editor to pitch your idea to.

 For example, let’s say you’ve just launched a hot new tech company, and you want to be featured in Black Enterprise.
 Go back to the question: What kind of story do I want to be featured in?
 Chances are, the answer is: a technology or small business story.

 So you look at the bottom of the opening page of Black Enterprise magazine’s Tech section, and guess what?
-It’s edited by Marcia Wade Talbert, who is also named in the masthead as a content producer.
-It even has her Twitter handle.
+It’s currently edited by Alan Hughes, who is also named in the masthead as an editorial director.
+It even has his Twitter handle.
 Flip to the Small Biz section of the magazine, and you’ll notice at the bottom of the opening spread for the section that it says “Edited by Carolyn M. Brown,” along with her Twitter handle.